jack-mil/dotfiles/README.md

-# dotfiles
+# Dotfiles #
-dotfiles used on RPI4
+A very messy collection of configuration files for my Linux environments

+Somewhat outdated configs for Arch Linux.

-My dotfiles for Rasbian, managed by GNU [`stow`](https://www.gnu.org/software/stow/).
+Managed by GNU [`stow`](https://www.gnu.org/software/stow/).
 May be extended to other devices/distros if I ever upgrade.
 Mostly for backup/sync purposes
-More packages to come

 ## Installing
 `stow` makes it easy to organize by application / topic.
 Each top level directory (eg, 'nvim') contains all necessary the config files relative to `$HOME`.
 Installing is as easy as: